 Litigation costs — the total amount of money spent on a lawsuit — vary wildly depending on your specific situation.
-These are some common fees you might run into include the consultation fee, retainer fee, hourly rate, flat fee, contingency fee, referral fee and statutory fee.
+Seven of the most common fees you might run into include the consultation fee, retainer fee, hourly rate, flat fee, contingency fee, referral fee and statutory fee.

 Either a fixed or hourly fee for your first meeting with your lawyer, typically paid upfront.
 Lawyers generally require a consultation before you decide to use their services.
 You typically don’t need to pay this if you have a flat-fee case.